Sazid60/PH-TOUR-MANAGEMENT-FRONTEND/Readme.md

 - Run The Project.
 WE can use any run time like `bun`, `npm`

-## 35-5 Backend Setup and Configuration
+## 35-5 Introduction to JavaScript Package Managers: npm, Yarn, pnpm, and Bun
 -  Package Manager
     1. Npm comes default wth node installation
     2. except npm we have `yarn`, `bun`, `pnp`